 Helping you get through life

-The morning after pill should only be used in emergencies but if you need it, hop to it.
-Get info on the morning after pill here, including what it does, where to get it and what to do afterwards...
+The morning after pill should only be used in emergencies but if you need it, you need to get it quickly.

-This is contraception we can take AFTER having sex.
+This is emergency contraception that can be taken AFTER having sex.

 Morning-after pills contain hormones to stop ovaries releasing eggs.
-They also make the womb slippery so fertilised eggs can't stick to it (and can't develop into a baby).
-The Contraception factfile has info on the IUD.
+They also make the womb slippery so fertilised eggs can't stick to it - and therefore can't develop into a baby.

 It's free from your GP or family planning clinic (ask for an immediate appointment).
-Or over 16s can buy it from most chemists for about L25, or from your local Marie Stopes Centre, usually for less.
-Some chemists may even provide free morning-after pills, paid for by the NHS.
+Or over 16s can buy it from most chemists for about £25.
+Some chemists provide free morning-after pills, paid for by the NHS.
 Ask your pharmacist.

 Gulp it down.
 As soon as possible.